The Misfit’s Guide to Freelancing

 A reason why freelancers are useless at taking control is because they have no boundaries.
 It’s not until things go south that they realise they need deal-breakers in place.
 Creating a set of non-negotiables should be one of your first priorities.
 For example, you decide how and when you work.
 You pick the hours and you choose how you communicate.

 I get it, I sound grumpy (and that’s because I am grumpy) but I don’t care.
 I won’t lower my standards and I don’t think you should either.
 It’s no secret that I’m particular about my process.
 And the same can be said for the clients I work with.

 You might have gone into freelancing coz you’re good at something.
 Maybe you’re turning a hobby into your new job—doesn’t matter, what matters is this: does anyone want what you got?
 Is there a need for it?
 If not, any efforts to flog it will be in vain.

-Identifying your market and understanding where they hang out is a must but here’s the kicker: not all those people are going to be your people.
-There will be lots of frogs to kiss before you find your prince so stick to your guns when it comes to those boundaries we talked about.
+Identifying your market and understanding where they hang out is muchos importanté.
+But here’s the kicker: not all those people are going to be your people.
+There will potentially be lots of frogs to kiss before you find your prince charming.
+In those cases, it’s imperative you stick to your guns when it comes to boundaries.

 Your awful client persona.

 Before you get giddy about your ideal client persona (the person you want to do business with) get a clear image of the person you do NOT want to do business with.
 Write down their shit attributes and add them to your business boundaries and non-negotiables.